 \section{Details of the nebular continuum models}

-In Section \ref{subsec:dust_free_discussion} we discuss the theoretical `blue-limit' for the UV continuum slope of star-forming galaxies using theoretical stellar population models which include the effect of nebular continuum emission.
+In Section \ref{subsec:dust_free_discussion} we discuss the theoretical blue limit for the UV continuum slope of star-forming galaxies using theoretical stellar population models which include the effect of nebular continuum emission.
 For the \textsc{starburst99} \citep{leitherer1999,gotberg2017} and \textsc{bpassv2.3} \citep{byrne2022} stellar models, the nebular continuum predictions were generated using Cloudy v17.03 \citep{ferland2017}.
 For a stellar population model of a given age and metallicity, the resulting nebular continuum emission was generated assuming a simple plane-parallel geometry.
-We assumed a constant \hii \ region electron density of $n_{e}=300$ cm$^{-3}$ and a dimensionless ionization parameter of $\mathrm{log}(U)=-2.5$.
-These values are typical of star-forming galaxies at $z\simeq2-3$ \citep[e.g.][]{steidel2016} and early spectroscopic observations with \emph{JWST} have indicated that galaxies up to $z\simeq9$ are characterised by similar parameters \citep[][]{sanders2023}.
+We assumed a constant \hii \ region electron density of $n_{e}=300$ cm$^{-3}$ and a dimensionless ionisation parameter of $\mathrm{log}(U)=-2.5$.
+These values are typical of star-forming galaxies at $z\simeq2-3$ \citep[e.g.][]{steidel2016}, and early spectroscopic observations with \emph{JWST} have indicated that galaxies up to $z\simeq9$ are characterised by similar parameters \citep[][]{sanders2023}.
 However, we note that although $n_{e}$ and $\mathrm{log}(U)$ do affect the resulting nebular continuum, the age and metallicity of the underlying stellar population remain the dominant factor.

 For the \textsc{fsps} stellar models we generated nebular continuum emission using the \textsc{python-fsps} library \citep{pythonfsps}.
-The photoionization models underlying these nebular continuum are described in \citet{byler2017}.
-In \textsc{python-fsps} the electron density is fixed to $n_{e}=100$ cm$^{-3}$ \citep{byler2017} and we assume $\mathrm{log}(U)=-2.5$ as before.
+The photoionisation models underlying these nebular continuum are described in \citet{byler2017}.
+In \textsc{python-fsps} the electron density is fixed at $n_{e}=100$ cm$^{-3}$ \citep{byler2017} and we assume $\mathrm{log}(U)=-2.5$ as before.
 Despite subtle differences in the nebular modelling, the differences relative to \textsc{starburst99} and \textsc{bpassv2.3} visible in Fig. \ref{fig:nebular_modeling} are primarily due to differences in the underlying stellar models.